 Sadly, in the world of social media, plagiarism is almost inevitable.
 Photographers steal ideas from other photographers all the time and some do a very good job at it too, often succeeding more than the original author, as in the case of people like Tyler Shields and Richard Prince.
 There is nothing ethical about what they do and I would discourage all of our readers from repeating the same mistakes…

-3) Photo Manipulation
+3. Photo Manipulation

 Let’s now expand the topic of ethics in photography to photo manipulation.
 How much manipulation should be allowed and what are the limits?
 Photography purists will argue that photographs should never be altered in any way – that they should retain their originality.
 Some even argue that cropping should be a prohibited practice.
-On the other side of the extreme, we’ve got people who take no shame in severely manipulating images, sometimes in order to influence people’s minds, alter their perceptions or their opinions.
+On the other side of the extreme, we’ve got people who take no shame in severely manipulating images, sometimes in order to influence people’s minds, and alter their perceptions or their opinions.
 Is there a sweet middle that satisfies photography ethics?
 I believe there is, but it is not an easy answer by any means – we need to look at each photography genre in detail, as it is a very complex topic.

-3.1) Documentary, News and Reportage
+3.1.
+Documentary, News, and Reportage

 Today, news outlets rely more than they ever have on images and footage provided by the public.
 Although the most popular media outlets try to have their own staff provide media, it is not always possible, particularly in areas of conflict and inaccessible war zones.
 When the public sees such footage, there is an immediate level of trust in what they see.
 As a result, such content can play a huge role in shaping up public opinion, potentially even influencing their future decisions.
 Because of the importance and the potential influence of such documentary footage, it is only ethical when such imagery is provided without ANY manipulation whatsoever.